TheDukeDK/helm-katas/helm-chart-conditionals-templates.md

 {{- end -}}
 ```

-Now we setup our template so that it expects to be passed a context that potentially contains a `resources` map.
+Now we have modified our template, so that it expects a `context` that potentially contains a `resources` map.

 This means that if the context indeed contains a `resources` map, then it will be rendered to yaml and returned, if not the default resources map is returned.